krishaamer/green-filter-research/research/literature/web3.md

     environmental data.
 Carbon labels are needed for green transformation.

+-   @reichDefiningGoalsProduct2023 “Information gaps are identified as one of the major obstacles to realizing a circular economy.”

--   @jensenDigitalProductPassports2023
+-   @jensenDigitalProductPassports2023 “support decision-making
+    throughout product life cycles in favor of a circular economy.”

--   @kingProposedUniversalDefinition2023
+-   @kingProposedUniversalDefinition2023 “influence consumer behavior

--   @reichDefiningGoalsProduct2023
+    towards sustainable purchasing and responsible product ownership by making apparent sustainability aspects of a product life cycle.”x m

--   @bergerConfidentialitypreservingDataExchange2023
+-   @bergerConfidentialitypreservingDataExchange2023 “support
+    Sustainable Product Management by gathering and containing product life cycle data.
+However, some life cycle data are considered sensitive by stakeholders, leading to a reluctance to share such data.”

--   @plociennikDigitalLifecyclePassport2022
+-   @plociennikDigitalLifecyclePassport2022 “Digital Lifecycle Passport
+    (DLCP) hosted on a cloud platform and can be accessed by producers, users, recyclers”

--   @bergerFactorsDigitalProduct2023
+-   @bergerFactorsDigitalProduct2023 challenges with Electric Vehicle

--   @bergerDataRequirementsAvailabilities2023
+    Batterys. @bergerDataRequirementsAvailabilities2023 proposes Digital
+    Battery Passports

--   @vancapelleveenAnatomyPassportCircular2023
+-   @vancapelleveenAnatomyPassportCircular2023 literature overview

-### Cases {#cases}
+-   Sustainable Product Management:
+    @korzhovaSustainableProductManagement2020

+## Industry Cases {#industry-cases}

+Conversations about sustainability are too general and one needs to look at the specific sustainability metrics at specific industries to be able to design for meaningful interaction.

 -   There are many domain-specific research showing how varied industries can develop eco-designed products.
 For example,
     @DURIEZ2022454 shows how simply by reducing material weight it’s possible to design more sustainable transportation.

-**Design:** Conversations about sustainability are too general and one needs to look at the specific sustainability metrics at specific industries to be able to design for meaningful interaction.
+**Design Implications:** focus on specific industries.

-#### Fashion {#fashion}
+### Fashion {#fashion}

 Sustainable Fashion, Textile Design

 @YoungConsumersComplicated: Young people are the largest consumers of fast fashion.
+In @europeanenvironmentagencyTextilesEnvironmentRole2022, European Environment Agency (EEA) estimates based on trade and production data that EU27 citizens consumed an average 15kg of textile products per person per year.

+-   @millward-hopkinsMaterialFlowAnalysis2023 shows how half of the textile waste in the UK is exported to other countries.

 Across industries, reports are saying there isn’t enough transparency.